emmajulius/eKAZI/README.md

 This project is private and proprietary.

-## 👥 Authors
+## 👥 Author

-- eKazi Development Team
+Emanuel Julius Lomayani

 ## 🙏 Acknowledgments

+-Software Developer Team at Exact manpower consulting
 - React team for the amazing framework
 - Bootstrap for the CSS framework
 - Font Awesome for the icon library